NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 ### RStudio and R Markdown

-You might already have noticed that you can run code chunks directly in RStudio:
+You might already have noticed the various ways in which you can run code chunks directly in RStudio:

 - Place the cursor on an R command and press `CTRL + Enter` (Windows) or `Cmd + Enter` (Mac) to run that line in R.